Jump to main content

 The collection comprises books (approximately 12,100 volumes in Japanese and 600 volumes in Western languages), serial publications (approximately 12,100 Japanese periodicals (circa 1,700 titles) and 100 Western periodicals (circa 30 titles), 60 newspapers (approximately 20 titles)), and 200 volumes of materials in Asian languages.
 Focusing on the history of publishing, histories of publishing companies, biographies of publishers, the state and theory of publishing, publishing law, and publishing-related subjects such as editing, printing, and bookbinding, the wide scope of this collection extends to materials related to journalism, bibliography, and the library.

-Though the majority of the materials in the Nunokawa Collection have been made available in the Tokyo Main Library Humanities Room, Japanese antique books, magazines and newspapers up to the early Meiji period are available in the Tokyo Main Library Rare Books and Old Materials Room.
+Though the majority of the materials in the Nunokawa Collection have been made available in the Tokyo Main Library Humanities Room, among the books published up to the end of the Edo period or the early Meiji period, books bound in Japanese style and items designated as semi-rare books by this library are available for use in the Tokyo Main Library Rare Books and Old Materials Room.
 Asian language materials (excluding Chinese and Korean language) are available in the Kansai-kan Asian Resources Room.

 2. How to Search